 When you start seeds indoors, the tender seedlings are totally dependant on you for all their needs and this includes getting fed.
-Some gardeners think their seedlings will grow faster if they give them fertilizer.
-Those tender, tiny plants you start from seed indoors may look helpless, but they don't really need anything other than water, warmth and light, for their first few weeks.
+Some gardeners think their seedlings will grow faster if they give them fertilizer right away.
+Those tender, tiny plants you started from seed may look helpless, but they don't really need anything other than water, warmth, and light, for their first few weeks.
 They are capable of feeding themselves, up to a point.

 When to Start Feeding

 When your seedlings develop their first set of true leaves, it's time to give them some fertilizer.

 When seedlings first poke out of the ground, they are still feeding off the food stored in the seed.
 The first couple of leaves that form are not actually leaves at all.
 They are called cotyledons or seed leaves.
 They are part of the seed or embryo of the plant.
-Cotyledons contain the remainder of the stored food reserves of the seed and keep the seed fed until the true leaves sprout and the plant can begin photosynthesis.
-Usually the cotyledons disappear shortly after the true leaves appear and begin photosynthesizing.
-At this point, they could use a little boost of fertilizer.
+Cotyledons contain the remainder of the stored food reserves of the seed and keep the seedling fed until the true leaves sprout and the plant can begin photosynthesis.
+Usually, the cotyledons disappear shortly after the true leaves appear and begin photosynthesizing.
+It is at this point that the seedling could use a little boost of fertilizer.